 Summer is almost upon us!
 And with it comes humid nights, ice cream, and the smell of sun cream.
-Staying cool in your campervan may seem like an alien concept in a place as changeable as the UK but it is worth considering before you take the family to somewhere far from home.
+Keep cool in your camper van may seem like an alien concept in a place as changeable as the UK but it is worth considering before you take the family to somewhere far from home.
 Here are some of the best ways to keep cool and enjoy the Summer when the mercury hits the high 20s.

 Summer camping is all about enjoying the breeze.
 The fresh salty wind coming off the surf, a gentle woodland breeze, or a breath of refreshing mountain air, are all part of enjoying the outdoors with a campervan.
 So why not maximise your airflow during the warmer months?
 Keep your doors and windows open when at your campsite and keep out the bugs with bug nets and insect repellant.

 You can also introduce some fresh air with camping fans.
 Little electric fans help circulate air within your campervan and can be really useful at night when you want to get a good night’s rest.

 Shade is another key consideration.
 If you’re parking up at a campsite then booking a spot with a shady tree or in the shade of a mountain can give you some much-needed respite from the sun.
 If shady spots are at a premium then investing in a good awning, tarp or tent with outdoor cover is a good way to create some additional shade to escape the sun during the hotter parts of the day.

 Angling your camper towards an amazing view and setting up a campsite with your camper as the windbreak gives you privacy, shade, and breathtaking views.
 A gazebo or awning with outdoor seating can add some great living space for you to spend time with friends and family, be it keeping an eye on the kids, enjoying a barbecue, or snoozing.

 You can also optimise your interior space with shading.
 Reflective window coverings and thermal insulated blackout curtains are super useful when you want to maintain the internal temperature of your camper.